sathyaguru/sathyaguru.github.io/_publications/2024-09-20-publication-1.md

 ---
-title: "Can a replication revolution resolve the duplication crisis in systematic reviews?"
+title: 'Can a replication revolution resolve the duplication crisis in systematic reviews?'
 collection: publications
 category: manuscripts
 permalink: /publication/2024-09-20-publication-1